 Data/sample requests take up to 4 weeks for review and approval.
 Please keep this in mind as you plan your grant application.
 For more information on requesting data/samples and to access the request form, please visit the CARRA Data and Samples Request area of the wiki.

-In addition, if your application will propose collection of any new data or biosamples via the CARRA Registry and/or via CARRA sites, you must include a letter of support (LOS) from CARRA's Research and Registry Oversight Committee (RROC).
+In addition, if your application will propose collection of any new data or biosamples via the CARRA Registry, you must include a letter of support (LOS) from CARRA's Research and Registry Oversight Committee (RROC).
 Email [email protected] with a brief summary of your proposal and CARRA will work to schedule a call with you to discuss your application as soon as possible.